 Participation in FFE-YE's competitions is included in the overall mapping.
-The number of participants in the Company Programme and Innovation & Design as a whole has grown significantly over the past years.
-The participants are mainly from the vocationally oriented upper secondary schools (HHX and HTX) as well as from the commercial vocational course (EUD-HG).
+The number of participants in Company Programme and Innovation & Design as a whole has grown significantly over the past years.
+The participants are mainly from the vocationally oriented upper secondary schools (Hhx and Htx) as well as from the commercial vocational course (EUD-HG).

 Many students are taught by means of materials from FFE-YE.
-In the school year 2011/2012 the number of handouts reached 3,616.
-It is now possible to download the materials from the FFE-YE website, which has probably contributed to the large increase over the past years, where the number has tripled.
+In the school year 2012/2013 the number of handouts reached 11,754, which is more than three times as many as in 2011/12.
+Since 2011/12 it has been possible to download the materials from the FFE-YE website, and the number of handouts in 2011/12 (3,616) had already then considerably increased.

-All over the country students participate in special activities which increase their knowledge of and competencies in entrepreneurship.
-In this mapping we have registered the students' participation in regional projects, competitions, camps, Opfindertjenesten2 and projects supported by FFE-YE.
-A total of 10,690 students participated in these activities in 2011/2012.
+All over the country students participate in special activities which increase their knowledge of and competences in entrepreneurship.
+In this mapping we have registered the students' participation in regional projects, competitions, camps, Opfindertjenesten2, and projects supported by FFE-YE.
+A total of 7,767 students participated in these activities in 2012/2013.

-So we also see a spreading of entrepreneurship teaching and training at the upper secondary education level in 2011/2012.
-As a whole, 72,011 students at the upper secondary education level participate in entrepreneurship education and special activities, which corresponds to 28% of all students at this educational level (see figure 3).
+So we also see a spreading of entrepreneurship teaching and training at the upper secondary education level in 2012/2013.
+As a whole, 85,016 students at the upper secondary education level participate in entrepreneurship education and special activities, which corresponds to 31.5 % of all students at this educational level (see figure 3).

-2. Opfindertjenesten is financed by the Ministry of Science, Innovation and Higher Education and operated by the Centre for Ideas and Innovation at the Danish Technological Institute.
+2 Opfindertjenesten (the Consultancy Services for Inventors) is financed by the Ministry of Science, Innovation and Higher Education and operated by the Centre for Ideas and Innovation at the Danish Technological Institute.
 It provides free courses for students from elementary school to university level on how ideas and inventions can be turned into value.